Preloader

 2. Two cars A and B are moving with speed u and v respectively along two mutually perpendicular straight line as shown in figure.
 What is the time when the distance between two cars is minimum?

-Let us consider two cars are at a distance a and b respectively from point O and after time t the distance between two cars is minimum.
+Let us consider, two cars A and B initially are at a distance a and b respectively from point O and after time t the distance between two cars is minimum.
 If L is the minimum distance between two cars then,

 = +